Theory of gating in recurrent neural networks: How the gates shape the linearised dynamics

 Fig. \ref{fig:Jac_spectrum_RMT} [a-d] show that the RMT prediction of the spectral support (dark outline) agrees well with the numerically calculated spectrum (red dots) in different dynamical regimes.
-As a consequence of eq. \ref{eq:RMT_MFT_spectral_curve}, we get a condition for the stability of zero fixed-point.
-The leading edge of the spectral curve for the zero fixed-point will cross zero when $g_h < 1 + e^{-\beta_r}$.
+As a consequence of eq. \ref{eq:RMT_FP_spectral_curve}, we get a condition for the stability of the zero fixed-point.
+The leading edge of the spectral curve for the zero fixed-point will cross the origin when $g_h < 1 + e^{-\beta_r}$.
 So, in the absence of biases, $g_h>2$ will make the zero FP unstable.
-More generally, the leading edge of the spectrum crossing zero gives us
+More generally, the leading edge of the spectrum crossing the origin gives us the condition for the FP to become unstable: